CIS-566-Fall-2022/lab06-debugging/README.md

 Spheres look deformed.
 Cause: aspect ratio was incorrect in the projection part of the raycast function!

+Bug number 2:

+Spheres are off center, rotation is weird.
+Cause: Incorrect uv coordinates sent!
+We calculated NDC uv2, but never actually inputted it into the raycast function.
+This would explain the offset.

 # lab06-debugging

 # Setup